MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/ocr-learn-about.md

 ## Summary
 - You can subscribe to OCR scanning without subscribing to Microsoft Syntex.
-- Configuring OCR scans occurs at the tenant level, so once OCR scans are configured, they're available to the entire Microsoft Purview stack.
+- Configuring OCR occurs at the tenant level, so once OCR are configured, they're available to the entire Microsoft Purview stack.
-- You don't need to create separate data classifiers for OCR scans.
+- You don't need to create separate data classifiers for OCR.
 Once OCR is configured, existing [sensitive information types](sensitive-information-type-learn-about.md#learn-about-sensitive-information-types), [exact data match based sensitive information types](sit-learn-about-exact-data-match-based-sits.md#learn-about-exact-data-match-based-sensitive-information-types), [trainable classifiers](classifier-learn-about.md#learn-about-trainable-classifiers), and [fingerprint SITs](document-fingerprinting.md#document-fingerprinting) scan images as well as documents and emails.

 ## See also